Habersham, Georgia

 Habersham is an unincorporated community in Habersham County, in the U.S. state of Georgia.

 History

+Habersham is a mill village, located in central Habersham County along the Soque River.
 Past variant names have included "Bert", "Habersham Mill Village", "Habersham Mills", "Porters Mill Town", and "Porters Mills".
 The community was named for Colonel Joseph Habersham of the Continental Army in the Revolutionary War.
+At its peak, almost 200 families occupied the mill village.